Rule #1 Innings Pitched (ALL LEAGUES)

 G. Games will be rescheduled at the earliest possible date, regardless of the availability of players or coaches.

-H. Pitchers will have to follow the pitching rules, for innings pitched, during the week that the game is made up.
+H. Pitchers will have to follow the pitching rules, for # of pitches, during the week that the game is made up.

 Rule # 6 First Baseman